About Scholaro GPA Calculator

 Other Conversion Scales

 The scale above is the most common GPA conversion scale used by high schools and universities in the United States.
-Some universities use .67 and .33 steps for more precision, but this difference does not significantly affect the resulting GPA.
-A few schools use .5 steps.
-For example, both A- and B+ are converted to 3.5.
-This type of conversion is less accurate because A- and B+ are rarely considered the same grade.
+Some schools use .5 steps.
+For example, grades A- or B+ are converted to 3.5, but grade AB is more accurate in this case (and is used in Scholaro GPA).
 A+ is sometimes converted to 4.3 (or 4.33) points, but many universities do not have an A+.

 It is also common for high schools to give an extra point for AP (Advanced Placement) classes, so the GPA can be as high as 5.0.
 However, this GPA is known as a weighted GPA.
 An unweighted GPA is still calculated out of 4 points and is indicated on the transcript next to the weighted GPA.